xen-project/xen/docs/misc/xl-network-configuration.markdown

 ### backend

 Specifies the backend domain which this device should attach to.
 This defaults to domain 0.
-This option does not work if `run_hotplug_scripts` is not disabled in xl.conf (see xl.conf(5) man page for more information on this option).
 Specifying another domain requires setting up a driver domain which is outside the scope of this document.

 ### rate